-It’s the most wonderful time of the year: football season!
-That means glorious Sundays filled with nothing but touchdowns, tackles, and field goals, and eventually, the Super Bowl—all of which are perfect excuses to guzzle beer and munch on pigskin staples like chicken wings and nachos for hours on end.
-And when you’re lucky enough to see a game live in living color, no Football Sunday is complete without a good ol’ tailgate.
-For a little inspo, we asked some of your favorite NFL players to share their top tailgating dishes—get ready for the ultimate pre-game bash!
+Football season has gone long, all leading up, of course, to the most glorious Sunday of all—with the big game being the perfect excuse to guzzle beer and munch on pigskin staples like chicken wings and nachos and dips for hours on end.
+When you’re lucky enough to see a game live, nothing beats a good ol’ tailgate.
+But all your tailgating faves taste just as good indoors, in front of your biggest screen.
+For a little inspo, we asked some of your favorite NFL players to share their top tailgating dishes—get ready for the ultimate pre-game or (in-game) bash.

 Joe Montana, former quarterback for the San Francisco 49ers and Kansas City Chiefs

 This legendary Hall of Famer now slings meat instead of footballs (he’s an investor in the online meat purveyor Crowd Cow), and he says nothing screams tailgating like a tried and true burger.
 “It’s the simplicity of a quality hamburger that makes it perfect,” Montana says.
 Pro tip: Form your patties ahead of time and layer them between pieces of wax paper, then they can go straight from the cooler to the grill.

 Related Reading: The Best Meat Delivery Services to Try in 2020